pvdz/preval/tests/cases/normalize/expressions/statement/for_in_left/auto_pattern_arr_complex.md

 $( c );
 `````

+## Todos triggered

+- inline computed array property read
+- we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
+- Calling a static method on an ident that is not global and not recorded: $tmpForInGen_next

 ## Globals

 None

 ## Runtime Outcome

 Should call `$` with:
  - eval returned: ('<crash[ <ref> is not function/iterable ]>')